Scotland's Heat Network Fund: application guidance

 Projects can apply for Heat Trust membership and will receive a Scheme Membership Certificate.
 As a minimum, applicants are expected to have registered as a participant of the Heat Trust and registered the site before the first connections to the heat network are made.

-A strong application will demonstrate the positive impact the project will have on skills and supply chain in Scotland.
+A strong application will demonstrate the positive impact the project will have on jobs, skills and supply chain in Scotland.
 The application should, where possible, quantify the economic impact of the overall project to Scotland.
 Details of positive economic impact should seek to cover:

-The application should also provide details of any wider economic benefits associated with the project.
-Where it is not possible to quantify the economic impact of the project, the application should clearly articulate in qualitative terms how the project is expected to deliver a positive and significant economic impact to Scotland.
-Without information on skills and supply chain, the application will receive a low score.
+The application will receive a high score if you can provide positive responses and evidence for all the above.
+Where it is not possible to quantify the economic impact of the project, the application should clearly articulate how the project is expected to deliver a positive and significant economic impact to Scotland.

 7. Grant to be fully drawn down by March 2026

-Grant funding must be fully drawn down by March 2026.
 Projects can be commissioned after this date if the commissioning date is agreed with the SHNF team.

-The projects’ ability to meet this criterion must be evidenced by providing a project programme.
 Further detail of this requirement is provided in the supporting evidence section of 'How to apply'.

 8. Alignment with the local authority Local Heat and Energy Efficiency Strategy (LHEES)